MyrTheMoth/Guard-Bot-Plugins/README.md

 - `unverifiedOptions`: A set of Booleans, the permissions a new member will have once they join the chat and before the pass the challenge.
 - `verifiedOptions`: A set of Booleans, the permissions given to a new member once they pass the challenge.
 - `numbers` and `calc`: An array of Numbers and a set of String operators, these will determine the values and operations used at random when each challenge is issued.

+### Commands

+Captcha usage:

+- `/captcha argument value`

+Captcha arguments:

+- `on` - Enables Captcha.
+- `off` - Disables Captcha.
+- `timeout` - Changes the challenge timeout, in seconds, cannot be lower than 300 seconds (5 minutes).
+- `cooldown` - Changes the kick cooldown, in seconds, cannot be lower than 300 seconds (5 minutes).
+- `strict` - Switches message deletion on challenge ending on and off, boolean, only accepts true or false.
+- `attempts` - Changes the max number of attempts, cannot be lower than 1.
+- `settings` - Shows the current settings for Captcha.

 A different parallel version of this plugin, also based on the older simple one, can be found at https://gist.github.com/poeti8/d84dfc4538510366a2d89294ff52b4ae